Anello-Photonics/docs-A1/docs/setup_troubleshooting.rst

 If this fails, you may need to replace "pip" with "pip3", "python -m pip" or "python3 -m pip"

 On some Linux systems, matplotlib and numpy dependencies must be installed with apt instead of pip.
-Instead of using requirements.txt, do:
+Instead of using requirements.txt, you can do:

 .. code-block:: python